Frequently Asked Questions

 Rifle and Shotgun Targets at 15-25 Yards Only.

-Shotgun shells with slug, buck, and target loads are allowed in all gauges.
+Shotgun shells with slug and 00 buck loads only are allowed in all gauges.
 No Steel Shot.

 It might be easier to list what type of ammunition is NOT allowed at the range.